Who Is Resposible for Stolen Credit Card Charges?

-Act Quickly or You Could End Up With the Bill
+Act Quickly or You'll End up With the Bill

 If the fraudulent charges are made using only your credit card number and not your physical credit card, you won't be liable for any of the fraudulent charges.
 The credit card issuer may ask for the security code on the back of your credit card to verify the credit card is still in your possession.
 Be careful that you're not falling for a phishing scam where a scammer tricks you into giving out your security code by saying that fraud has been detected on your account.
 Only give out sensitive information on calls you initiate to a number that you've confirmed is your credit card issuer.